FelipePaterni/Angular-Calc/README.md

 ![Screenshot](https://i.imgur.com/rg2sjvL.png)

-## Como Usar
+## How to Use

-1. Clone o repositório:
+1. Clone the repository:
    ```bash
    git clone https://github.com/FelipePaterni/Angular-Calc.git
    ```

-2. Navegue até a pasta do projeto:
+2. Navigate to the project folder:
    ```bash
    cd Angular-Calc
    ```

-3. Instale as dependências:
+3. Install the dependencies:
    ```bash
    npm install
    ```

-4. Rode o projeto:
+4. Run the project:
    ```bash
    ng s -o
    ```

-5. Abra no navegador:
+5. Open in your browser:
  http://localhost:4200